Daniel-Abrecht/dpa-image-builder/README.md

 The image does boot, but only from emmc when flashed using uuu, and an uart connection is currently needed to see any of the output, since the screen doesn't work yet.
-I currently do the second stage bootstraping and the final setup on the board, and it takes forever.
 There is still a lot to do.

 # Required packages & programs